oh-my-codex

 $team — Worktree Lifecycle

-$ omx team 3:executor "refactor auth module"
+$team 3:executor "refactor auth module"

 Team started: refactor-auth-module